kauffmanes/cis275-course/draft/week11/2-site-design-issues.md

 Including **just** the content above will not get you an A. You need to put time and thought into the content, the media (images, videos), the layout, colors, typography, etc. This is your chance to show me and the world what you've learned.

 ### Important Dates
-- 4/14 - Project introduced
+- This week - Project introduced
-- 4/28 - Partner usability review
+- Next week - Partner usability review
-- 5/12 - Final project due by beginning of class
+- Last Week of the class - Final project due

 We will have further impromptu activities and check-ins relating to this as we go.